Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Lagrangian Relaxation of the Lower Bound

-$\Lambda_{\cF}(\bmu,\pol)$, referred as the Alt-set, is the set of all bandit instances whose mean vectors are in a bounded subset $\cD \in \reals^K$ but the optimal policy is different than that of $\bmu \in \cD$.
-Now, we inspect the change in this lower bound at any step $t>0$, when we only have access to a pessimistic estimate $\Fest_t$ and the confidence ellipsoid $\cC_t$ but do not know $\cF$.
+\else \fi $\Lambda_{\cF}(\bmu)$, referred as the Alt-set, is the set of all bandit instances whose mean vectors are in a bounded subset $\cD \in \reals^K$ but the optimal policy is different than that of $\bmu \in \cD$.
+Now, we inspect the change in this lower bound at any step $t>0$, when we only have access to a optimisti estimate $\Fest_t$ and the confidence ellipsoid $\cC_t$ but do not know $\cF$.
 For brevity, we exclude $t$ from the subscripts for where it is clear from the context.
-Now, we observe that the Alt-set given $\Fest$ is \ifdoublecol
+The Alt-set given $\Fest$ is defined as \ifdoublecol

 \else